hiddenSymmetries/simsopt/docs/source/mhd.rst

 Pressure Equilibrium Code (SPEC) through the :obj:`simsopt.mhd.spec` module.

 The equilibrium codes must be installed separately with python bindings provided by f90wrap.
-See the the instructions for [VMEC](https://github.com/hiddenSymmetries/vmec2000) and for [SPEC](https://github.com/PrincetonUniversity/SPEC/blob/master/compilation_instructions.md) page for instructions.
+See the instructions for [VMEC](https://github.com/hiddenSymmetries/vmec2000) and for [SPEC](https://github.com/PrincetonUniversity/SPEC/blob/master/compilation_instructions.md) page for instructions.

 The ``Vmec`` and ``Spec`` classes instantiate the MHD solvers as ``Optimizable`` objects that can depend on other :obj:`Optimizable` objects, such as a :obj:`simsopt.mhd.Profile` for the pressure, current and rotational transform profiles, as well as :obj:`simsopt.mhd.Surface` for boundary and internal surfaces
 This allows for direct handling of profiles parameters, surface degrees of freedom, and solver options through the python class.